amirouche/scheme.rs/discourse/index.md

-The whole page is licensed under [cc-by-nc-sa](https://creativecommons.org/licenses/by-nc-sa/4.0); it slightly adapted from https://wiki.xxiivv.com/site/discourse.html to be able to support the static site generator used on https://scheme.rs and to avoid the words `bad` (replaced with `wrong`) and `faith` (replaced with `discourse`), a few other changes, see [history](https://git.sr.ht/~amirouche/scheme.rs/log/main/item/discourse/index.md) for complete log.
+The whole page is licensed under [cc-by-nc-sa](https://creativecommons.org/licenses/by-nc-sa/4.0); it is slightly adapted from https://wiki.xxiivv.com/site/discourse.html to be able to support the static site generator used on https://scheme.rs and to avoid the words "bad" (replaced with "wrong") and "faith" (replaced with "discourse"), a few other changes, see [history](https://git.sr.ht/~amirouche/scheme.rs/log/main/item/discourse/index.md) for complete log.